 - To rule out underlying health conditions that might be causing erectile dysfunction

-While some websites claim to sell “Viagra without prescription,” these sources often:
+While some websites claim to sell “Viagra without a prescription,” these sources often:

 - Sell counterfeit products that may contain harmful substances